skinnytwinvale/Kickstarter-excel/Written_Report_Template.md

 ### Challenges and Difficulties Encountered

 *The Analysis I made were with the corresponding images and data.
 Some challenges I encountered were getting the functions correct, for example the COUNTIFS function.
 I had to make sure everything was included and accurate.
-Make the charts correspond with the data of my choosing was also a difficult task, I had to play around with the placements to figure out where the data should go
+Make the charts corRespond with the data of my choosing was also a difficult task, I had to play around with the placements to figure out where the data should go
 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?